Snowflake-Labs/semantic-model-generator/README.md

 The `Semantic Model Generator` is an open-source tool used to generate and curate a semantic model for Snowflake [Cortex Analyst](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst).

 The tool is rendered as a Streamlit application, which can be started in [Streamlit in Snowflake](https://docs.snowflake.com/en/developer-guide/streamlit/about-streamlit) or locally with open-source Streamlit.
-Setup instructions are separated below for the two methods - Please proceed to your preferred deployment method: [SiS setup](#streamlit-in-snowflake-setup) or [local setup](#local-setup).
+Setup instructions are separated below for the two methods - Please proceed to your preferred deployment method: [SiS deployment](#streamlit-in-snowflake-deployment) or [local deployment](#local-deployment).

 If you want to see what a semantic model looks like, skip to [Examples](#examples).